-I do think maybe some people might look at [my résumé] and think it's too un-American in a way, it's a bit too foreign. . . .You know I've done Asian-American dancing troupe-it's not something I would put on my résumé. . . .
+I do think maybe some people might look at [my résumé] and think it's too un-American in a way, it's a bit too foreign...You know I've done Asian-American dancing troupe-it's not something I would put on my résumé.
 Taiwanese Cultural Society is something I do because I do like to be involved in the community.
-But . . .
+But...
 I don't want to be identified as too much Taiwanese.
 I want them to see me as American first.

-As an Asian college senior interested in investment banking summarized, "My last name is Asian.
-It's pretty much like if you look at my résumé you can tell l'm Asian.
+As an Asian college senior, interested in investment banking, summarized: "My last name is Asian.
+It's pretty much like if you look at my résumé you can tell I'm Asian.
 So then I guess it's a question of preferring whether I'm a really Asian Asian or whether I'm a whitewashed Asian."

-Like Asian respondents, the majority of black participants who described engaging in résumé whitening emphasized that an important reason for doing so was to signal their ability to fit in with white employers and coworkers and therefore to remove racial cues that might trigger negative stereotypes.
-Whereas Asian respondents were concerned about being seen as "too Asian" or "un-American," however, black job seekers were concerned that they might be perceived as radical, outspoken people involved in racial identity politics.
+Like Asian respondents, the majority of black participants who described engaging in résumé whitening emphasized that an important reason for doing so was to signal their ability to fit in with white employers and coworkers, and therefore to remove racial cues that might trigger negative stereotypes.
+However, whereas Asian respondents were concerned about being seen as a radical, outspoken person involved in racial identity politics.
 A black college senior explained: